Uvaismon/StudentCertifierAPI/README.md

 > - certified: A bool value denoting if the certificate is generated or not.

 > ## ***cert/certificate-list-university***
-> Get the list of certificate maintained my an university.
+> Get the list of certificate maintained my a university.
 >
 > ### Methods allowed
 > - GET
 >
 > ### Fields required
 > - university_code: username of univeristy account.
 > - certified: A boolean value.
-Fetched only certified certificate numbers if set true, otherwise fetched uncertified certificate number.
+Fetches only certified certificate numbers if set true, otherwise fetches uncertified certificate number.
 >
 > ### Return values
 > Return a list of certificate IDs.